Chasmical/RogueLibs/website/blog/2021-08-31/what-i-hate-about-sor.md

 ![An unnecessary for loop](https://imgur.com/vjCshb5.png)

 Why the hell would you write all of these giant `for` loops with a ton of conditions, `break`s and `continue`s and stuff like that, when there are already methods that do exactly that?
-**Just use System.Linq extensions and List<T\> methods!**
+**Just use System.Linq extensions and List&lt;T&gt; methods!**

 ## Conclusion

 Well, that's it.
-For now, at least.
+For now, at least...

-I wish Matt would fix all of that and make SoR 2 at least slightly more moddable and maintainable.
-If all of that stuff gets fixed in SoR 2, I'd be really happy, and I'd definitely make sure that SoR 2 has the best modding library possible.
-Otherwise, I might just refuse to make mods for the sequel, when it comes out.